ottonomous/OTS_FrontEnd_Challenge/README.md

 Welcome to the Prefect Front End Software Engineer Challenge!

 This challenge consists of 3 exercises.
-Please spend no more than 2 hours total on this challenge; the goal is to get a sense for how you solve problems and implement your code - the questions are not designed to trick you.
+Do your best to complete all 3, but please spend no more than 3 hours total on this challenge; the goal is to get a sense for how you solve problems and implement your code - the questions are not designed to trick you.